devjanaprime/deckShuffler/readme.md

 Vanilla JS Deck Shuffler
 ========================

-Just an exercise to keep some of my vanilla JavaScript and lecturing skills in order before a new cohort starts.
+Just an exercise to keep some of my vanilla JavaScript and lecturing skills before a new cohort starts.

 Functions, Objects, Arrays.